sunlightlabs/datacommons/dc_data/scripts/crp/readme.txt

 	python denormalize_pac2candidate.py ~/data
 	python denormalize_indiv.py ~/data

+Split the 'indiv' file into smaller chunks:

+	split -l 3000000 denormalize_indiv.py denormalize_indiv_split.

+	This is only necessary because the loadcontributions command will run out of memeory when run with the full data set.

-Load each denormalized file from ~/data/tmp with a command like:
+Load each denormalized file from ~/data/denormalized with a command like:

-	python manage.py loadcontributions ~/data/tmp/denorm_<xxx>.csv
+	python manage.py loadcontributions ~/data/denormalized/denorm_<xxx>.csv